XEDGit/memdetect/README.md

 ## Setup:

 ### Adding malloc_wrapper to your $PATH:
-You can add this program to your $PATH by executing this command
+You can add this program to your $PATH by adding this flag

 ```console
 ./malloc_wrapper.sh --add-path